mas-bandwidth/gafferongames/content/post/physics_in_3d.md

             Vector force;
         };

 If we make sure that recalculate is called whenever any of the primary values change, then our secondary values will always stay in sync.
-This may seem like overkill just to handle converting momentum to velocity, but as our simulation becomes more complex we will have many more secondary values, so it is important to design a system that scales well.
+This may seem like overkill just to handle converting momentum to velocity, but as our simulation becomes more complex we will have many more secondary values, so it is important to design a system that handles this.

 ## Spinning Around

-So far we have covered linear motion, we can simulate an object so that it moves in 3D space, but it cannot rotate.
+So far we have covered linear motion, we can simulate an rigid body so that it moves in 3D space, but it cannot rotate yet.

 The good news is that rotational equivalents to force, momentum, velocity, position and mass exist, and once we understand how they work, integration of rotational physics state can be performed using our RK4 integrator.

-So lets start off by talking about how an object rotates.
-The bodies that we are simulating are rigid meaning that they cannot deform.
-This might not sound important, but its actually the key simplification in rigid bodies!
-Basically it means that we can treat the linear and rotational parts of an object's motion as being entirely separate: a linear component (position, velocity, momentum, mass) and a rotational component rotating about the center of mass.
+Let's start off by talking about how rigid bodies rotate.
+Because our objects are rigid they cannot deform.
+This means that we can treat the linear and rotational parts of an object's motion as being entirely separate: a linear component (position, velocity, momentum, mass) and a rotational component rotating about the center of mass.

-The center of mass of the object is the weighted average of all points making up the body by their mass.
-For objects of uniform density, the center of mass is always the geometric center of the object, for example the center of a sphere or a cube.

-So how do we represent how the object is rotating?
+How do we represent how the object is rotating?
 If you think about it a bit, you'll realize that for a rigid body rotation can only ever be around a single axis, so the first thing we need to know is what that axis is.
 We can represent this axis with a unit length vector.
 Next we need to know how fast the object is rotating about this axis in radians per second.

-If we know the center of mass of the object, the axis of rotation, and the speed of rotation then we have the all the information we need to describe how an object is rotating.
+If we know the center of mass of the object, the axis of rotation, and the speed of rotation then we have the all the information we need to describe how it is rotating.

 The standard way of representing rotation over time is by combining the axis and the speed of rotation into a single vector called angular velocity.
 The length of the angular velocity vector is the speed of rotation in radians while the direction of the vector indicates the axis of rotation.
 For example, an angular velocity of (2Pi,0,0) indicates a rotation about the x axis doing one revolution per second.

 But what direction is this rotation in?
 In the example source code I use a right handed coordinate system which is standard when using OpenGL.
-To find the direction of rotation just take your right hand and point your thumb down the axis - your fingers will now curl in the direction of rotation.
+To find the direction of rotation just take your right hand and point your thumb down the axis, your fingers curl in the direction of rotation.
 If your 3D engine uses a left handed coordinate system then just use your left hand instead.

 Why do we combine the axis and rate of rotation into a single vector?
 Doing so gives us a single vector quantity that is easy to manipulate just like velocity for linear motion.
 We can easily add and subtract changes to angular velocity to change how the object is rotating just like we can add and subtract from linear velocity.
 If we stuck with a unit length vector and scalar for rotation speed then it would be much more complicated to apply these changes.